Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 An abstract integer field has the following properties in addition to the common [derived field](#derived-field) settings:

 * **length** - The length of this field.
 This controls whether the Doctrine mapping type will be `integer` (5-11), `bigint` (> 11) or `smallint` (< 5).
 Default value is `11`.
-* **sortablePosition** - A boolean specifying whether this field stores the position for the sortable extension or not.
+* **sortablePosition** - A boolean specifying whether this field stores the position for the [Sortable extension](https://github.com/Atlantic18/DoctrineExtensions/blob/master/doc/sortable.md) or not.
 If set to `true` this field will be used as default sorting criteria.
 There is no built-in reordering possibility, for example with drag n drop, implemented yet (see [#29](https://github.com/Guite/MostGenerator/issues/29) for more information).

 #### Integer field